In this section

 Fig 1.
 Nursing Process

 At the beginning of each shift, a ‘shift assessment’ is completed as outlined in the Nursing Assessment Guideline.
 The information for this assessment is gathered from handover, patient introductions, required documentation (safety checks and risk assessments, clinical observations) and an EMR review and is documented in relevant the ‘Flowsheets’.Review of the EMR gives an overview of the patient.
 To complete an EMR review, enter the patients’ medical record and work through the key activities in order.
-This sidebar can be customised to meet the specific needs of your patient group (EMR tip sheet link - coming soon).
+These tabs can be customised to meet the specific needs of your patient group (EMR tip sheet link - coming soon).
 It is recommended that each ward standardises the layout of their activity bar based on their patient population.
 The EMR review should include (*indicates essential);

 Patient assessments are documented in the relevant flowsheets and must include the minimum ‘required documentation’.
 To ensure required documentation for each patient is complete, use the summary side bar link (EMR Req Doc tip sheet link -- coming soon).